qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * |indicatorEmbedded| to identify an :ref:`embedded group or layer
   <nesting_projects>` and the path to their original project file
-* |indicatorBadLayer| to identify a layer whose data source was not available at the project file opening.
-Click the icon to update the source path.
+* |indicatorBadLayer| to identify a layer whose data source was not available at the project file opening (see :ref:`handle_broken_paths`).
+  Click the icon to update the source path or select :guilabel:`Repair Data Source...` entry from the layer contextual menu.
 * |indicatorMemory| to remind you that the layer is a :ref:`temporary scratch layer <vector_new_scratch_layer>` and its content will be discarded when you close this project.
 To avoid data loss and make the layer permanent, click